AI-Publishing-International-LLP-UK/AIXTIV-SYMPHONY/docs/service-account-key-management.md

 1. A Node.js script for managing key files, backups, and git integration
 2. A shell wrapper script that automates environment variable updates
+3. A key rotation script that fully automates the creation of new keys
-3. A convenient alias for easy access to the functionality
+4. Convenient aliases for easy access to the functionality

 ## Usage

-Updating a service account key is as simple as running:
+### Updating an Existing Key

+To update an existing service account key:

 ```bash
 update-gcp-key /path/to/new/service-account-key.json